-This training is aimed at senior staff such as consultants, senior registrars, registrars, GP's, senior charge nurses, charge nurses, managers and assistant managers and staff who are Appointing Officers and staff and volunteers who serve on Clinical Ethics b) Equality and Diversity KSF Level Two Training Seminar
+This training is aimed at senior staff such as consultants, senior Registrars, registrars, GP's, senior charge nurses, charge nurses, managers and assistant managers and staff who are Appointing Officers and staff and volunteers who serve on Clinical Ethics Committees.

-Committees.
 This training also meets the Equality and Diversity Training Requirement of the various Royal Colleges.

 The training comprises two 90 minute Seminars which are very much interactive.
-The syllabus covers each of the 9 protected characteristics" of race, disability, sexual orientation, religion or belief, sex, gender reassignment, age, pregnancy and maternity and marriage and civil partnership in detail.
+The syllabus covers each of the 9 "protected characteristics" of race, disability, sexual orientation, religion or belief, sex, gender reassignment, age, pregnancy and maternity and marriage and civil partnership in detail.
 There is also time for discussion and questions.